hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 assignees: ''

 ---
+_If you get stuck at any point, send a message in our #design-systems Slack channel with a link to this issue._
 # Conduct and logistics
 - [ ] Accept and abide by [our expectations](https://github.com/hackforla/design-systems/wiki/Getting-Started), including the HfLA code of conduct and norms
 - [ ] Be available for the [weekly meetings](https://github.com/hackforla/design-systems/wiki/Getting-Started)